top of page

 § 163-166.12. (d) Voting When Identification Numbers Do Not Match

 Regardless of whether an individual has registered by mail or by another method, if the individual has provided with the registration form a drivers license number or last four digits of a Social Security number but the computer validation of the number as required by G.S.
 163-82.12 did not result in a match, and the number has not been otherwise validated by the county board, in the first election in which the individual votes that individual shall submit with the ballot the form of identification described in subsection (a) or subsection (b) of this section, depending upon whether the ballot is voted in person or absentee.
 If that identification is provided no later than 12:00 P.M. on the third business day after the election and the county board does not determine that the individual is otherwise ineligible to vote a ballot, the failure of identification numbers to match shall not prevent that individual from registering to vote and having that individual's vote counted.
+Develop rules with procedures for looking up and matching name, date of birth, address, driver’s license number, if issued, and social security number, if issued, with other state and federal data bases and disposition of non-matches.

 (e) The Right to Vote Provisionally. - If an individual is required under subsection (a), (b), or (d) of this section to present identification in order to vote, but that individual does not present the required identification, that individual may vote a provisional official ballot.
 If the voter is at the voting place, the voter may vote provisionally there without unnecessary delay.
 If the voter is voting by absentee ballot, the absentee ballot without the required identification shall be treated as a provisional official ballot.